hannahilea/prompted-notes/README.md

 ## Usage

 Can be run from wherever, update run.jl to path/to/run.jl accordingly.
-Notes saved to `~/Desktop/stall-notes/`; update `DEFAULT_SAVE_DIR` in run.jl to change path.
+Notes saved to `~/Desktop/stall-notes/`; update `DEFAULT_SAVE_DIR` to change path.

 Reflect on stalling:
 ```